To view the agenda for the upcoming meetings, please click here.

 ABOUT THE COMMISSION

 The Commission on Racial Equity in Policing was formed to examine SLCPD’s policies, culture, and budget and any City policies that influence SLCPD’s culture or policies.
 The Commission is composed of individuals who represent a broad and diverse range of communities of color, expertise, and viewpoints in Salt Lake City.
 The Commission’s core committee members were selected by the Mayor and City Council to lead in the structure of the Commission, invite others to participate (supported by the selected facilitator) and to create the space for productive and inclusive discourse with the broad group of Commissioners and the diversity of opinions therein.

+The Commission has formed three subcommittees on police training, policies and practices, and school safety.
+These subcommittees will create recommendations, informed by community input, that will be delivered to the Mayor and City Council Department for further action.
 An independent facilitator will assist this Commission in its work, coordinate with City staff on commission-requested research and information, help produce a final work product, and advise the City communications team on how to convey information in a transparent and accountable way to the public throughout the process.
+More information is available about the Commission by visiting slcrepcommission.com, calling (801) 535-7644, or emailing REPcommission@slcgov.com

 The Commission, led by the six core members and assisted by the selected facilitator, will be asked to:

 - host community listening sessions

 - evaluate national best-practice policies for alignment with SLCPD policies